matejak/argbash/doc/guide.rst

 Definitions
 -----------

-There are two types of arguments --- thake an example:
+There are two major types of arguments --- thake an example:

 ::